mfaisalkhatri/restful-ecommerce/readme.md

 ```

 ### Validations
-1. Fetch the records based on `id (order id)`, `product_id`, `user_id` individually or clubbing all the three query parameters with AND condition
+1. Fetch the records based on `id (order id)`, `product_id`, `user_id` individually or clubbing all the three query parameters with `AND` condition
-1. When no records are available for the query parameter, the following response should be displayed:
+1. When no records are available for the query parameter, then status code 404 should be displayed with the following message in the response:

-**Status Code : 404**

 **Response Body**
 ```JSON
 {